-The Spice land
+The Spice land - The joys of paradise

 Zanzibar Scuba diving

 For centuries Zanzibar has been a preferred diving destination for only a very select group of people, but now it’s changed and has become clear that it is an excellent place for diving.
-Zanzibar isEast Africa’s best diving spot, boasting rich marine life due to coral reef structures around the island.
+Zanzibar is the East Africa’s best diving spot, rich of marine life due to coral reef structures all around the island.

 Exploring Stone Town

 Explore Stone Town, the atmospheric cultural and historical heart of Zanzibar City, on this 3-hour walking tour with a local guide.
 Built from coral stone in the 19th and 20th centuries, Stone Town was acknowledged as the UNESCO World Heritage site in 2000.
 You'll get to know the town as you see heritage sites and architecture, visit a local vibrant marketplace, check out the church and memorial at the old slave market, admire the former home of sultan, and do some shopping with the help of your guide.
 Tour is limited to 10 people per guide to provide a small and manageable group experience.